 They use coconuts for everything, the husks are turned into fuel for fires, the houses are built with coconut fronds and fibres, they drink the young coconut water every day and use the inside flesh for cream, or dried out into chips.
 Coconut is literally a zero-waste product.

-They told us that with our current yoghurt production per year, we’re supporting 8,000 coconut trees.
+They told us that with our current yoghurt production per year, we’re supporting approx 32,000 coconut trees.
 It’s so nice to have a business that’s based on keeping trees alive, not cutting them down.
-These trees capture over 2,500 tonnes of CO2 every year.
-The coconut cream is shipped over by boat to us here in NZ, and the total amount of CO2 for a year’s worth of sea freight to us is approx. 43 tonnes.
-That makes us carbon positive by about 2,450 tonnes per year.
-To give you an idea of how much more environmentally friendly than a standard dairy-based yoghurt that is, to produce the same amount of yoghurt using local cow’s milk would make us over 1,000 tonnes of CO2 negative per year, based on how much carbon it takes for a cow to produce each litre of milk – (5 – 7.5kg CO2 per litre).
+These trees capture over 10,000 tonnes of CO2 every year.
+The coconut cream is shipped over by boat to us here in NZ, and we offset all the carbon from the seafreight via our Toitū Climate Positive.
+To give you an idea of how much more environmentally friendly than a standard dairy-based yoghurt that is, to produce the same amount of yoghurt using local cow’s milk would make us over 4,000 tonnes of CO2 negative per year, based on how much carbon it takes for a cow to produce each litre of milk – (5 – 7.5kg CO2 per litre).

 Coconut trees take up to 9 years to mature before they start producing coconuts, but they can live over 100 years.
-Mr Coconut can’t wait to go back and visit again, and next time I’m going with him!
+Seb can’t wait to go back and visit again!
 It sounds like such an incredibly gorgeous, friendly place.
 Our respect for the coconut is always growing, it really is the ‘tree of life’ as the locals say.